L-ashwin/exploring-ml/01-Titanic_Machine_Learning_from_Disaster/README.md

 ## 04_feature_engineering.ipynb
 Until this point 'Name' feature column was dropped, this notebook contains a way to extract useful feature from it.

+## 05_ensembling.ipynb
+Different methods of ensembling are explored to improve performance.
+1. Bagging  - Random Forest Classifier
+2. Boosting - AdaBoost Classifier & Gradient Boosting Classifier

+## 06_stacking_classifiers.ipynb
+In this notebook, a simple form of meta learning was employed.
+All the classifiers used before this notebook are used as level one classifiers predicting the probability of survival.
+Another classifier is then trained to predict the survival with these probabilities as features.